moizyousufi/2D-Game-Engine/README.md

 We have our backlog at the following link: https://github.com/orgs/The-Grinnell-College-Experience-Team/projects Thanks to Github Issues, here we will be able to communicate and track any issues that may arise.

+We currently plan on utilizing 43x20 grid system displayed on the phone, consisting of 32x32 textures.

 ### Spring Planning Reports
 Each sprint planning report can be found in `sprintPlanning.txt` in this repository.